hanishkvc/prgs-sdr-kspecanal/README.rst

         data passed to the plotting logic.
 This needs to be a power of two value, or else a sub multiple of fftSize.

+pltHighsNumMarkers <int>

+        Default: 5; Control how many markers should be shown in the plot, wrt the high signal levels.

+pltHighsDelta4Marking <float>

+        Default: 0.025; Specify how much fraction of the plot's full freq range, is used as the delta needed between marked frequencies, when deciding whether to mark the high signal level freq on the plot or not.

 Remember
 ----------